nategiraudeau/reduce-fractions/README.md

 ## Reduce Fractions Method (Typescript):

+Takes in a numerator and a denominator and returns the reduced fraction as an array with the numerator at position 0 and the denominator at position 1:

 ```ts
 function reduceFraction(numerator: number, denominator: number): [number, number] {
     function gcd(a: number, b: number): number {